 M419 Retail Management (3 cr.)
-P: M301, M303 or concurrent (or permission of instructor).
+P: M301, M303, or concurrent (or permission of instructor).
 Major management problems in retail institutions.
 Treatment of retail/marketing strategy design and problems related to financial requirements, buying, inventory, pricing, promotion, merchandising, physical facilities, location and personnel.
 Note: prerequisites for non-business students are A202 and M300.

 M426 Sales Management (3 cr.)
 P: M301, M303 or concurrent (or consent of instructor).
 Emphasizes the activities and problems of field sales management.
 Includes organizing the sales force, recruiting, training, compensation, motivation, sales techniques, forecasting, territory design, evaluation, and control.
 Lectures and case studies.
 Note: prerequisites for non-business students are A202 and M300.

-M439 Internship in Marketing (3-6 cr.)
-P: M301 and consent of departmental faculty.
-Semester length full-time work program with business firm.
-Off campus assignment.
-Paper required.
-Note: prerequisite for non-business students is M300.

 M450 Marketing Strategy and Policy (3 cr.)
 P: M303, one advanced marketing course, and senior standing.
 Ideally taken in student's last semester.
 Elective capstone course for marketing majors.
 Draws on and integrates materials previously taken.
 Focuses on decision problems in marketing strategy and policy design and application of analytical tools for marketing and decision making.
 Note: course is restricted to students in marketing concentration.

+M480 Professional Practice in Marketing (3-6 cr.)
+P: Junior or senior standing in major area and approval of department chairperson.
+Application filed through Professional Practice Program Office.
+Work experience in cooperating firm or agencies.
+Comprehensive written report.
+Graded A, S, or F, assigned by faculty.

+M490 Independent Study in Marketing (1-3 cr.)
+P: Permission of department chairperson.
+Supervised individual study and research in student's special field of interest.
+The student will propose the investigation desired and, in conjunction with the instructor, develop the scope of work to be completed.
+Consent of instructor and written report required.

+Insurance

-M490 Special Studies in Marketing (cr. arr.)
-Supervised individual study and research work.
-Open to qualified students by permission of department chairperson only.
-Insurance N300 Principles of Risk and Insurance (3 cr.)
-Nature of risk; insurance as method of dealing with risk; property-liability and life-health insurance; insurance as an economic and social institution.
+N300 Principles of Risk and Insurance (3 cr.)
+Nature of risk; insurance as method of dealing with risk; property-liability and lifehealth insurance; insruance as an economic and social institution.

 N302 Insurance-Related Fringe Benefits (3 cr.)
 P: A201, A202, L201 (L203).
-Study of principal types of pensions and profit-sharing plans as well as life, medical, disability income, and other insurance used as supplemental compensation for employees; the group insurance mechanism; federal tax treatment of employer and employee contributions and of proceeds; managerial considerations in establishing and operating fringe benefit pro- N310 Life-Health Insurance I (3 cr.)
-Nature of life-health insurance; rate making; reserves; price measurements; contract provisions; uses of life insurance, health insurance, and annunities: reinsurance; regulation.
+Study of principal types of pensions and profit-sharing plans as well as life, medical, disability income, and other insurance used as supplemental compensation for employees; the group insurance mechanism; federal tax treatment of employer and employee contributions and of proceeds; managerial considerations in establishing and operating fringe benefit programs.

+N310 Life-Health Insurance I (3 cr.)
+Nature of life-health insurance; rate making; reserves; price measurements; contract provisions; uses of life insurance, health insurance, and annunities; reinsurance; regulation.

-N320 Property-Liability Insurance I (3 cr.)
+N320 Property-Liability Insruance I (3 cr.)
 Nature of property-liability insurance and suretyship; types of coverage; analysis of contracts; uses of insurance in management of risk.
-N403 Internship in Insurance (cr. arr.)
-Open to insurance majors with consent of Insurance faculty.
-Students placed with business firms for periods of on-the-job training.
-Supervision by faculty: written reports required.
-N490 Independent Study in Insurance (cr. arr.)
-P: Consent of instructor.